 There is no question at all that there is a large variety of ways, especially through ‘do-it-yourself’ development programmes, that clearly give expression to the people’s commitment in several community development efforts.
 These efforts, which are easily visible in the areas of construction of rural roads, culverts & bridges, health institutions, rural electricity supply, educational institutions, bore-holes etc, have now come to acquire a proverbial dimension.

 Thus, the highly industrious and resourceful people of Anambra State have done remarkable development work in all parts of the state with energy and determination.
 Indeed, the rich human resources of the state are not in doubt; Ndi Anambra is known for their enterprising disposition.
 Perhaps, nowhere is the tenacity of Ndi Anambra more evident than in their vigorous struggle for personal achievement.

 The Igbo language is the mother tongue, but English is widely spoken and a lot of the non-literate population understand and speak ‘broken’ English.
 However, a small group of Igala-speaking people exists in Anambra West LGA of the state.
 In addition, citizens of the state live and work in virtually every part of the country and easily learn the languages of their places of sojourn.
 They also integrate easily with host communities where they find themselves.

 Because of their friendliness and large-hearted nature.
-Ndi Anambra have very high regard for, and are openly generous to strangers.
-Indeed, the people are willing to go to great lengths to shower their well-known traditional hospitality on visitors and strangers.
+Ndi Anambra has very high regard for and are openly generous to strangers.
+Indeed, people are willing to go to great lengths to shower their well-known traditional hospitality on visitors and strangers.